wrightmat/dnd-eberron/characters/Orlassk.md

   - name: Petrifying Aura (Costs 3 Actions).
     desc: "Any number of creatures Orlassk chooses within 60 feet of it, including itself if desired, must make a DC 21 Constitution saving throw.
 On a failure, a creature is restrained for 1 minute.
 A restrained creature can repeat the saving throw with disadvantage at the end of each of its turns, ending the effect on a success.
 However, if a creature fails the initial or any subsequent save by 5 or more, it becomes petrified indefinitely.
 Orlassk can willingly fail its saving throw against this effect and be petrified if it wishes."
 ```

-### Description

-Orlassk is credited with creating the medusas (to their severe objection), basilisks, and other creatures that petrify their victims or manipulate stone.
-Orlassk is skilled at manipulating flesh and stone, and has knowledge of secret transmutation magic.
-It is said to travel within a moving citadel, a giant gargoyle prowling Khyber.

 ### References